 - 1. A script-information form will be sent out following pre-entry and must be returned by the date provided on it. - 2.
 Individual judging times will be scheduled closer to the date of event. - 3.
 Those participating in the judging of the fashion revue must participate in the public revue. - 4.
-The following garments modeled in Fashion Revue judging are also required to be exhibited at the Fair and checked in at their respective times: all Sewing & Textile Design garments, one (1) Shopping in Style outfit per 4-H'er, all Grand and Reserve Grand Champion outfits.
+The following garments modeled in Fashion Revue judging are also required to be exhibited at the Fair and checked in at their respective times: all Sewing & Textile Design garments, one (1) Shopping in Style outfit per 4-H'er, all Grand and Reserve Grand Champion outfits and all posters/ trifold displays from Classes 5-7 must be brought and displayed at Fair.